Parallels/prl-devops-service/docs/catalog.md

 ## Catalog Manifest and Versions

-Each Catalog Manifest has an id and a version, the id is a unique identifier for the manifest and the version is the version of the manifest.
+Each Catalog Manifest has an ID and a version, the ID is a unique identifier for the manifest and the version is the version of the manifest.
 The version is used to track the changes in the manifest and it is used to track the changes in the virtual machines.
 Each time a virtual machine is updated, you need to define a